acmcsufoss/js-workshop/README.md

 - `undefined` is a primitive value automatically assigned to variables that have just been declared or to function arguments for which there are no passed values.
 - `boolean` is a primitive value that represents a logical entity and can have two values: `true` or `false`.
 - `number` is a primitive value that represents a number.
 JavaScript uses the 64-bit floating-point format defined by the IEEE 754 standard.
-You may use `_` as a separator for large numbers (e.g. `1_000_000`).
+You may use `_` as a separator for large numbers (e.g., `1_000_000`).
 - `string` is a primitive value that represents a sequence of characters.
 Strings are immutable, meaning that they cannot be changed once they are created.
 You may use single quotes (`'`) or double quotes (`"`) to create a string literal.
+- `function` is a primitive value that represents a function.
+- `object` is a primitive value that represents a collection of properties.
+Arrays are considered objects.

 ```js
 let name;